amandalmorris31/react-portfolio/README.md

-This is the react.js version of Amanda Morris's portfolio.
+This is the react.js version of Amanda Morris's professional portfolio.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).